Sjors/nado-book/basics/segwit.md

 So you may ask yourself, “Why is this a problem?”
 It’s not necessarily a problem in this scenario, but imagine you sent a transaction (A) to a super secure vault in the Arctic located thousands of meters underground.
 And then you went to the Arctic and created a redeem transaction (B) back to your hot wallet, and you signed it, but you didn’t yet broadcast it.
 Then, once you broadcast the first transaction (A) to send some money to the vault and somebody messes with it, suddenly the second transaction (B) is no longer valid, since it refers to the unaltered one (A).
 Now you have to go back to the Arctic to create a new transaction (B) that refers to the altered version (A) — a scenario that’s complicated at best.^[This example may seem contrived, but vault designs have to take malleability into account. <https://bitcoinops.org/en/topics/vaults/>]

-Another, perhaps more down to earth, example of how this becomes a problem is with Lightning,^[The book doesn’t cover Lightning, but see appendix @sec:more_eps.] which is where you’re building unconfirmed transactions on top of each other.
+Another, perhaps more down to earth, example of how this becomes a problem is with the Lightning network,^[The book doesn’t cover Lightning, but see appendix @sec:more_eps.] which is where you’re building unconfirmed transactions on top of each other.
 So if one of the underlying transactions is tweaked, the transactions that follow up on that one are no longer valid.

 In the Lightning protocol two people send money to a shared address, and the only way to get money out of that address is by using a special transaction that both parties signed _before_ they sent money into the shared address.
 You don’t want somebody messing with the transaction that goes into the address, because then you can’t spend from it anymore — or rather, you can, but you both have to sign it again.
 That potentially gives one party the power to blackmail the other to get their fair share of the coins back.